 Citizenship by Investment in Cyprus

-On the basis of a Council of Ministers’ Decision dated 24th of May 2013 (with certain amendments from September 2016 and February 2019) foreign investors can acquire Cyprus citizenship by investment of 2,000,000 EUR in combination with non-refundable contribution of 150,000 EUR.
+On the basis of a Council of Ministers’ Decision dated 24th of May 2013 (the law was last amended in mid-August 2020) foreign investors can acquire Cyprus citizenship by investment of 2,000,000 EUR in combination with non-refundable contribution of 200,000 EUR.
 This is called naturalization by exception.